Demolemon11/Demolemon11.github.io/work_logs/robrix_worklog_20241114.md

 ## Difficulties:
 For issue [Display verification status as a badge atop the user profile icon](https://github.com/project-robius/robrix/issues/241)

-It seems that Alan's advice cannot work..., waiting for Julian's reply.
+It still could not work..., waiting for Julian's reply.

 ----